-MISSION STATEMENT The City Voice exists to create opportunities for City High Middle students.
-These opportunities can include, but are not limited to: The opportunity to write The opportunity to learn The opportunity to discuss The opportunity to share opinions The opportunity to be published The denial of any of these opportunities from students is permissible under certain conditions but […]
+MISSION STATEMENT The City Voice school newspaper exists to promote freedom of expression and create opportunities for City High Middle students.
+These opportunities can include, but are not limited to: The opportunity to write The opportunity to learn The opportunity to discuss The opportunity to share opinions The opportunity to be published The denial of any of these opportunities from […]

-The City Voice exists to create opportunities for City High Middle students.
+The City Voice school newspaper exists to promote freedom of expression and create opportunities for City High Middle students.
 These opportunities can include, but are not limited to:

 - The opportunity to write